pyvista/pyvista-tutorial/tutorial/05_action/presentation_script_15min.md

 This event-driven approach makes complex interactions surprisingly simple to implement."

 ## Box Widget - Spatial Selection (2 minutes)
-"Let's start with one of the most versatile widgets - the box widget.
+"Let's start with one of the most flexible widgets - the box widget.
 It's perfect for selecting regions of interest in 3D space.

 ```python
 import pyvista as pv